PurneswarPrasad/PurneswarPrasad/README.md

 <br>

 Hello, I'm **Purneswar Prasad**, a final year Electronics UG at NIT Rourkela, India.
-As a versatile person, I like to keep myself engaged with any new tech around.
-Currently I'm on my way to be a *Machine Learning Engineer* to create something impactful in the health and education industry.
+As a versatile person, I like to keep myself engaged with any new technology I can find around.
+Currently I'm practicing to be a good developer and better my problem solving skills.

-👨‍💻 I am passionate about *Blockchain* technology, *AR/VR* and recently have a new-found crazy interest in *DevOps* and *Cloud Native Engineering*!
+👨‍💻 I am passionate about *Cloud Native* engineering and distributed systems architecture and currently learning and contributing to Kubernetes !

 Besides these, I watch basketball 🏀 and play some music 🎸